shime/codewars/README.md

 Because we like to solve programming challenges from our editor/environment, without relying on the browser.

+Because Codewars is the best resource I've found for improving my coding skills.
+Solving the problem yourself and then seeing other solutions for the exact same problem is a tremendous way to improve yourself.

 ## usage?

 Install it with